 When the UDI forwards a case to UNE, it has often only considered one condition.
 If UNE finds that this condition is met, we must also consider whether the other conditions are met.
 This could result in us granting the application, but also in us rejecting it because the other conditions are not met.
 In some cases, we return the case to the UDI so that it can consider the conditions it did not consider the first time.

 What do we consider?

 The most common reason for UNE's rejection of applications for a family immigration permit is that the subsistence requirement is not met.
 The person living in Norway (reference person) must have a certain level of income in order for this requirement to be met (external link).
 We consider whether the reference person has had sufficient income in the past year, and whether it is likely that he/she will have sufficient income for the year to come.
 This means that it is not enough that the reference person will have sufficient income in future, if he/she did not have sufficient income in the past year.
 We always consider the income situation at the time we make a decision.

-Another reason for UNE rejecting applications is if we believe that a marriage is a pro forma marriage (marriage of convenience).
+Another reason for UNE rejecting applications is if we believe that a marriage is a circumvention marriage (marriage of convenience).
 That means that the main purpose of the marriage was probably to establish grounds for granting a residence permit to the applicant.
 In such cases, we make an overall assessment of all available information.
 Among other things, we may consider how well the applicant and reference person know each other, how they met and married, and whether there is a big age difference between the spouses.
 UNE must assess if there is information in the case which indicates that we should not reject a residence permit despite the marriage being a circumvention marriage.